restieauxbro/audiobookable/README.md

 * `batchSize`: Adjust the number of API calls made per minute to avoid rate limits.
 * `delay`: Adjust the delay between API calls (in milliseconds).
-* `voice`: Select a voice model for the audiobook (e.g., "onyx", "echo", "fabe", "alloy", "nova" or "shimmer").
+* `voice`: Select a voice model for the audiobook (e.g., "onyx", "echo", "fable", "alloy", "nova" or "shimmer").
+* `gender`: Select a gender for the voice ("male", "female", or "auto").
+When set to "auto", the system will attempt to determine the author's gender from their name using AI.
+This is used only when no specific voice is provided.
+Male voices include "onyx", "echo", and "fable".
+Female voices include "alloy", "nova", and "shimmer".
+* `html`: The original HTML content, required when using gender="auto" to extract the author's name.

 ### Contributions and Feedback